 The charge against Stewart was split into two separate counts—one alleging sexual assault involving substantial incapacitation the other alleging sexual assault involving a partner substantially incapable of declining participation.

 Stewart was convicted on September 17, 2009 of sexual assault involving a partner substantially incapable of declining participation.
 He was acquitted of sexual assault involving substantial incapacitation.
-He was sentenced two years in prison and dismissed from the Marine Corps.
+He was sentenced to two years in prison and dismissed from the Marine Corps.
 He went to prison the following day and was released on September 23, 2010.

 On appeal, Stewart contended that the trial judge erred in failing to allow the jury to hear Stewart’s evidence of consent and that the verdict was inconsistent because he was found guilty in one count, but not guilty in another count that involved the same conduct.

-On March 6, 2012, the United States for the Armed Forces vacated the conviction and dismissed the case.
+On March 6, 2012, the United States Court of Appeals for the Armed Forces vacated the conviction and dismissed the case.
 The court ruled that it was legally inconsistent for Stewart to be found guilty of one charge but not the other since they were essentially the same.
 The court did not reach a decision on the issue of the evidence of consent.

 – Maurice Possley